 You’ve heard of “resting bitch face.”
 Well, I have something different.
 I have “resting sad face.”
 As an INFJ personality type, I spend a lot of time in my head.
 If I’m not talking to someone, I’m probably lost in my own thoughts—and this makes me appear sad.
+(Not sure of your personality type?
+We recommend this free personality test.)

 People always ask me, “What’s wrong?”
 At work, with my friends, with my family.
 If I’m not up, it’s assumed I’m down.
 Which makes me feel like it’s not okay to be anything other than what others feel I should be.